Don’t believe? Don’t tick!

 So what can you do to help?

-- Tick the “No religion” box yourself when your census form arrives and don’t let anyone else complete it for you.
+1. Tick the “No religion” box, or equivalent, yourself and don’t let anyone else complete it for you.

-- Talk to your friends and family about it, they may listen to you, and if they are non-believers who used to tick the Religion box they may change their minds, too.
+2. Talk to your friends and family about it, they may listen to you if they are non-believers and change their minds, too.

-- Join Atheism and make a stand to help all atheists have their voices heard.
+4. Join Atheism UK and make a stand to help all atheists have their voices heard.